 Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
 Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
 Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
 Faculty development programming is to be reported for the residency program faculty in the aggregate.

-- 2.8.e.1. as educators and evaluators: (Detail) - 2.8.e.2. in quality improvement, eliminating health inequities, and patient safety; (Detail) - 2.8.e.3. in fostering their own and their residents' well-being; and, (Detail) - 2.8.e.4. in patient care based on their practice-based learning and improvement efforts.
-(Detail)
+2.8.e.2. in quality improvement, eliminating health inequities, and patient safety; (Detail) 2.8.e.3. in fostering their own and their residents' well-being; and, (Detail)

+as educators and evaluators; (Detail)